Food Tour in Canterbury

-Use this page as a starting point for a Canterbury walking tour, a free self-guided route, or the Roamee app for Canterbury.
+Use this page as a starting point for a Canterbury walking tour, a free route, or the Roamee app for Canterbury.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

-While Canterbury is best known for history and architecture, stops like Canterbury Cathedral and St Augustine's Abbey sit alongside bakeries and cafes tucked into side streets — and quieter spots like Greyfriars Chapel where the real locals eat.
+While Canterbury is best known for history and architecture, stops like Canterbury Cathedral and The Canterbury Tales attraction sit alongside bakeries and cafes tucked into side streets — and quieter spots like Greyfriars Chapel where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.

 The old town is small and flat.
 Enter through Westgate Towers and walk straight to the cathedral — the route follows the medieval pilgrim's path.